 There are four top-performing, traditional universities in the Free State of Saxony.
 The universities in Dresden, Leipzig, Chemnitz and Freiberg feature a wide range of subjects such as Engineering, Natural Sciences, Humanities, Social Sciences, Economics and Law.

-The TU Dresden has retained its title as University of Excellence this year.
+The TU Dresden has retained its title as University of Excellence.
 This makes the TU Dresden one of the eleven Universities of Excellence in Germany that will receive permanent funding starting 1st November 2019 as part of the excellence strategy of the federal government and the states.

 It is the centre of DRESDEN-concept